 Shells made their first appearance between 635 and 541 million years ago, especially after the first predators had shown up.
-How have cephalopods’ shells evolved from armors to means of transportation?
+Ancient squid used to have shells, but modern squid no longer do.
+How have cephalopods’ shells evolved from a form of armor to means of transportation?
 How have they adapted to further suit these animals’ needs?
 Watch this video from the PBS Eons series.

-The ancestors of modern, squishy cephalopods like the octopus and the squid all had shells.
-Shells helped mollusks move through water, giving them an advantage over similar animals without a shell.
+Indeed, the ancestors of modern, squishy cephalopods like the octopus and the squid all had shells.
+Squid shells helped these mollusks move through water, giving them an advantage over similar animals without a shell.
 Over time, some cephalopods internalized their shell like a backbone, some of them acquired a different shape, others truncated it.
 In ancient times, their shell was their greatest asset but it eventually proved to be their biggest weakness.